damianbrunold/dabscm/documentation/libraries/scm-sysadmin.md

 ### `run-program`

 ```
-Syntax: (run-program cmd)
+Syntax: (run-program cmd [options])
 Library: (scm system)
-Description: Executes the external program specified as a list (program arg1 arg2 ...), waits for it to complete, and returns its exit code as an exact integer.
+Description: Executes the external program specified as a list (program arg1 arg2 ...), waits for it to complete, and returns its exit code as an exact integer. options is an alist with optional keys: 'work-dir <path>, 'env <alist of (name value) string pairs added to the child environment>.
 Returns #f on failure.
 Example:
   (run-program '("echo" "hello")) => 0
 ```